 Nigirizushi has spawned several subtypes throughout its history, like:

-- Gunkanmaki (warship roll) – this type requires a wide strip of seaweed wrapped around an oval clump of rice to form a perimeter so soft, loose, or finely chopped toppings can be held inside.
+- Gunkanmaki (warship roll) requires a wide strip of seaweed wrapped around an oval clump of rice to form a perimeter so soft, loose, or finely chopped toppings can be held inside.
 The name of this style comes from its battleship-like appearance.
 These can be eaten with hands or chopsticks.

-- Temarizushi (ball sushi) – this style of sushi is made using a plastic wrap to form the rice and fish into a round shape, giving it its name.
+- Temarizushi (ball sushi) – this style of sushi is made using plastic wrap to form the rice and fish into a round shape, giving it its name.
 These are usually eaten with chopsticks.

 Want to experience the flavors of Japan right in your home?
 Try out Sakuraco!
 We can’t send sushi, but Sakuraco will send you delicious, locally-sourced traditional Japanese snacks, sweets, teas, and even kitchenware, so you can experience Japan wherever you are!